prechelt/ojs-rqcplugin/README.md

 ## Development notes: Development setup

 - configure the machine itself:
-  - starting point: This repo has been cloned into /ws/gh/ojs on WSL Debian.
+  - starting point: This repo has been cloned into `/ws/gh/ojs` on WSL Debian.
   - sudo apt-get install `cat z/apt-packages.txt`
   - add `/home/prechelt/.local/bin` to `$PATH`.
-  - pip3 install -r z/requirements.txt
+  - `pip3 install -r z/requirements.txt`
-    We do not need a venv for ojs development.
+    We do not need a venv for ojs development if `fabric` is installed globally.
-- As of 2022-08-30, we do not develop on the `main` branch (which will become OJS 3.4.0), but on the `stable-3_3_0` branch, because `main` has so many structural changes that my head is spinning.
+- As of 2022-08-30, we do not develop off the `main` branch (which will become OJS 3.4.0, our branch there is `rqc34`), but off the `stable-3_3_0` branch (branch `rqc33`), because `main` has so many structural changes that my head is spinning.
+  See `init_rqc33`/`init_rqc34` in `.bashrc`.
-  I'll accumulate my required patches to OJS and PKP locally and see what to do with them once RQC is more-or-less release-ready. https://docs.pkp.sfu.ca/dev/contributors/#before-you-begin I may want them in 3.3 and 3.4, because the release timeline so far was
+  I'll accumulate my required patches to OJS and PKP locally and see what to do with them once RQC is more-or-less release-ready. https://docs.pkp.sfu.ca/dev/contributors/#before-you-begin I may want them in 3.3 _and_ 3.4, because as of 2022-09 the release timeline so far was
   - 3.0: 2016-08-31
   - 3.1: 2017-10-23
   - 3.2: 2020-02-28